SuperOffice/SuperOffice.WebApi-Samples/README.md

 RefreshAuthorization is a function that accepts a `ReAuthorizationArgs` and returns an `IAuthorization` instance with updated credential values.

-The client updates the `WebApiConfiguration` and then calls the **GetAuthorization** method. `GetAuthorization` returns the scheme and parameter, which the client then uses to populate the request Authorization header.
+The client updates the `WebApiOptions` and then calls the **GetAuthorization** method. `GetAuthorization` returns the scheme and parameter, which the client then uses to populate the request Authorization header.

 ## System User